Adjustments in university training

 “In just the next 5 years, AI could become a recruitment standard, like foreign language certificates today,” Professor Hieu emphasized.

 This year, the Vietnam-Germany University launched two new majors: Mechatronic Engineering and Economics, and offered full scholarships to students.
-According to Dr. Ha Thuc Vien, Vice Principal of the school, the Mechatronic Engineering major was established to meet the trend of converting to clean energy vehicles such as electricity and hydrogen.
+According to Dr. Ha Thuc Vien, Vice Principal of the school, the Mechatronic Engineering major was established to meet the trend of converting vehicles to use clean energy such as electricity and hydrogen.
 Meanwhile, Economics still plays an important role in economic management and development.
 The school aims to train according to the standards of the Federal Republic of Germany, giving priority to candidates with good foreign language skills.

 The AI wave is also creating major changes in the field of journalism and media, from supporting data analysis, content creation to the emergence of “robot journalists”.
-However, along with the opportunities come challenges regarding fake news and information accuracy.
+However, along with the opportunities come challenges of fake news and information accuracy.

 According to Associate Professor, Dr. Nguyen Thi Truong Giang, journalism students can work in many fields, from electronic newspapers to digital media, improving their competitiveness in the digital age.